 If the University does not receive the funding for any scholarship or grant, it will not be awarded.
 Also, funds for all institutional scholarships are limited.
-A student has 150% of the time requirements in the catalog to finish a program.
 Any excess time may affect the amount of money available in a semester from federal and institutional student financial aid programs.
 Institutional financial aid cannot exceed the cost of tuition for any individual semester.
 The University uses "dependent status" as defined by the U.S. Department of Education's FAFSA application.